OHDSI/Vocabulary-v5.0/README.md

 If you do want to recreate the vocabulary please find the step-by-step description in each vocabulary's README.

-Please refer to the Wiki page in this repo for more information on the Vocabularies structure, processes and the Team.
+Please refer to the [Wiki page](https://github.com/OHDSI/Vocabulary-v5.0/wiki) in this repo for more information on the Vocabularies structure, processes and the Team.
+***

-Christian and the Vocabulary Team. reich@ohdsi.org
+Christian and the Vocabulary Team.

+vocabulary@ohdsi.org